 What I Do

 When people ask what I do, I usually say I’m an “Internet Consultant.”
-The long-winded version is that I’m President of Thinkofit, consulting in the areas of online collaboration, online communities, and social media, and developing web sites and web apps.
+The long-winded version is that I’m President of Thinkofit, developing web sites and web apps and consulting in the areas of online collaboration, online communities, and social media.
 I’m also Chief Software Architect for Celebrations of Life.
-More generally, I’m a Tool Builder, Software Designer, Conceptual Thinker, Creative Problem Solver, and Writer.
+More generally, I’m a Software Developer, Writer, Photographer, and Creative Problem Solver.

 What I’ve Done